microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 while a narrower postcondition would simply not perform the deletion but allow the rest of transaction to apply.

-In a transaction, each edit's postconditions are added to the postconditions of the transaction, with later the postconditions of later edits overriding that of earlier ones whenever they are incompatible.
+In a transaction, each edit's postconditions are added to the postconditions of the transaction, with the postconditions of latter edits overriding that of earlier ones whenever they are incompatible.
 For example, if a transaction moves a node from location A to location B, then moves that same node from location B to location C, the postcondition of the second move (that the node will be at location C) wins out.